Training In The Valley Of The Hopes

 Training In The Hopes - George Dixon

 The valley’s relative isolation was, however, useful to the military for training purposes of one kind or another.
 Jim O’Donnell, Longniddry Home Guard, remembers camping out in the glen during HG training exercises.
+Jack Tully Jackson also remembers training outings to the valley and, of course, we have already seen the involvement of the Polish artillery crews in lobbing shells into it.
 During the war years George Dixon lived with his parents in the Water Board’s house half a mile below the dam.
 George’s father was the Water Superintendent throughout the war and he and his family sometimes found their peaceful existence disturbed and themselves in the middle of a number of military training exercises.

 One dark winter’s night George and his family were woken up by the RAF practising bombing runs down the valley.
 Whether bombs were dropped or not is uncertain, but George remembers the vivid flashes that accompanied the over-flights of the aircraft.
 These were the photoflashes dropped to enable photographs to be taken of the accuracy or otherwise of the bombing.

 George described how members of the RAF Regiment encamped at Hopes House and trained with a variety of weapons throughout the area.
 He found some of the flares employed and proceeded to remove their parachutes and throw them onto a fire, thankfully without any nasty results!
 Jack Tully-Jackson took mischievous delight in telling George that he was one of the soldiers involved in disturbing George's peace.

 George well remembered the occasion the Polish artillery regiment used a live firing range on the other side of the hills from the Hopes, miscalculated and sent a significant number of live shells and smoke shells over the valley top and into the valley itself.
 This went on all morning until George’s father was able to contact the police who sent an officer up to the guns to put a stop to their dangerous inaccuracies!,